PillowPillow/ng-annotations/readme.md

 ## Utils

 ###`@inject`
-> The inject annotation replaces the classic array syntax to declare a dependency injection
+> The inject annotation replaces the classical array syntax for declare a dependency injection
 > Basically, it will feed the $inject property with the list of dependencies

 #### type: *function*